Railway gun

 A railway gun, also called a railroad gun, is a large artillery piece, often surplus naval artillery, mounted on, transported by, and fired from a specially designed railway wagon.
 Many countries have built railway guns, but the best-known are the large Krupp-built pieces used by Germany in World War I and World War II.
 Smaller guns were often part of an armoured train.
-Only able to be moved where there were good tracks, which could be destroyed by artillery bombardment or airstrike, railway guns were phased out after World War II.
+They were only able to be moved where there were good tracks, which could be destroyed by artillery bombardment or airstrike.
+Railway guns were phased out after World War II.

 Design considerations

 The design of a railway gun has three firing issues over and above those of an ordinary artillery piece to consider.
 Namely how the gun is going to be traversed – i.e. moved from side to side to aim; how the horizontal component of the recoil force will be absorbed by the gun's carriage and how the vertical recoil force will be absorbed by the ground.